 - salt and pepper to taste

 Cook the fettuccine noodles according to the package until they're al dente.
 Make sure to salt your boiling water well!
-Drain when they are done and set them aside.
+Save some pasta water when you drain when they are done!!
+Set them aside for now.

 Mince your garlic.
-Next, Slice your chicken breast in half long ways.
+Next, Slice your chicken breast into long thin strips.
 In a small bowl, mix together the cajun seasoning and rub the seasoning onto the chicken.
 Set this aside.

-In a large saucepan, melt the butter.
+In a large saucepan, melt the butter on medium heat.
 When it's almost fully melted, add in the garlic cloves.
 Stir around and then add in the flour.
 Stir in the flour, let cook for a minute or so and make a roux.

-If your fettuccine noodles become sticky after being drained, I find it helpful to run just a little bit of water over them to un-stick them.
+If your fettuccine noodles become sticky after being drained, I find it helpful to run just a little bit of saved pasta water over them.